mrkurger/date-night-app2/docs/migration.md

 # Migration Documentation

 ## Progress Summary
-- Migrated ad-browser feature to Angular (`AdBrowserComponent` and its template).
-- Migrated ad-details feature to Angular (`AdDetailsComponent` and its template).
+- Completed migration of all features from AngularJS to Angular
-- Migrated chat functionality into Angular (`ChatComponent` and its template).
-- Migrated authentication logic into an Angular injectable service (`AuthService`).
-- Migrated profile management into Angular (`ProfileComponent` and its template).
-- Migrated ads management into Angular with full implementations for listing, creating, detailing, and swipe view.
+- Implemented lazy loading for all feature modules
+- Enhanced authentication with token refresh and expiration handling
+- Added OAuth callback handling
+- Improved security with HTTP interceptors and route guards

 ## Completed Tasks
-- New Angular components have been created for ad-browser, ad-details, chat, profile, and ads (ad-list, ad-create, ad-detail, swipe-view).
+- New Angular components have been created for all features:
+  - Ad browsing and details viewing
+  - Chat functionality
+  - User authentication (login, register, OAuth)
+  - Profile management
+  - Ad management
+  - Tinder-style swipe view
+  - Netflix-style gallery view
-- Routing has been updated via `AppRoutingModule` and module child routes to include the migrated features.
+- Routing has been updated via `AppRoutingModule` with lazy loading for all feature modules
-- Angular modules (Core, Shared, Features) have been restructured to integrate new components.
+- Angular modules (Core, Shared, Features) have been restructured to follow best practices
-- Basic functionality for ad viewing, ad creation, chat messaging, user authentication, and profile updates is in place.
-- Existing seed and setup scripts remain working for backend setup.
+- Authentication has been enhanced with token expiration, auto-logout, and refresh token functionality
+- Security has been improved with HTTP interceptors for authentication and error handling
+- Server-side authentication has been updated with token validation and refresh endpoints

 ## Remaining Tasks
-- Migrate additional legacy AngularJS features (e.g., ads auth-callback controllers) into Angular components/services.
-- Write complete unit tests and integration tests for all migrated components and services.
+- Write comprehensive unit tests for all components and services
-- Replace all placeholder code regions with comprehensive implementations and robust error handling.
+- Implement integration tests for critical user flows
+- Enhance error handling throughout the application
+- Implement comprehensive input validation
+- Add caching strategies for frequently accessed data
+- Optimize database queries
-- Remove legacy AngularJS code, libraries, and dependencies once migration is complete.
+- Remove legacy AngularJS code (client/ directory)
-- Enhance security with Angular HTTP interceptors, authentication guards, and updated error logging.
-- Finalize production build configurations and optimize application performance (e.g., lazy loading, code splitting).

 ## Future Improvements
-- Implement further UI/UX refinements and performance enhancements.
+- Implement further UI/UX refinements based on user feedback
-- Expand real-time features and connection stability in chat using improved socket handling.
+- Enhance real-time features with improved WebSocket handling
-- Update overall project documentation (README, Developer Guides) to reflect the new Angular structure.
+- Implement progressive web app (PWA) features
+- Add analytics and monitoring
+- Implement content delivery network (CDN) for static assets
+- Add internationalization (i18n) support